Fischetti22/CSCE580_IntroAI/Quiz3/Quiz3_Answers.md

 ### Q3b: Non-search Simplification Methods [5 points]

-Applying **AC-3** enforces arc consistency, a core form of constraint propagation that systematically reduces variable domains before any search occurs.
+I’ll use arc consistency (AC-3) to simplify this before any backtracking search.

 **Pseudo-code for Arc Consistency (AC-3 algorithm):**